heschmat/fastapi-react-pg-eks/README.md

 * If `CLUSTER_NS` is provided: creates the namespace & sets it as default

-Verify that the app namespace, saved in the environmental variable `CLUSTER_NS`, is the default one, so we don't have to pass all the time.
+Verify that the app namespace, saved in the environmental variable `CLUSTER_NS`, is the default one, so we don't have to pass it all the time like `... -n $CLUSTER_NS`.
 ```sh
 kubectl config view --minify --output 'jsonpath={..namespace}'
 ## series-api-ns